evitablexd/cs2-base/README.md

-This is a simple "base", all you need to do is add your scheme/game sdk :)
+This is a simple "base", all you need to do is add scheme system/game sdk :)

 It contains:
 - Shadow VMT Hooking (undetected)